 FAQ

-AU-EU Youth Action Lab – General FAQs
+General FAQs – AU-EU Youth Action Lab – GRANTS

 The AU-EU Youth Action Lab provides the opportunity for youth initiatives in Africa and Europe to apply for funding through the Call for Proposals (CfP) to implement their ideas and solutions linked to global challenges.
 The Youth Action Lab is funded by the European Union and is part of the ambitions laid out in the EU’s Youth Action Plan!